 Hog Creek Wind Farm is a 66MW onshore wind power project.
 It is located in Ohio, the US.
 According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently active.
 It has been developed in a single phase.
 Post completion of construction, the project got commissioned in December 2017.
 Buy the profile here.

 The project was developed by Hog Creek Wind Farm.
 The project is currently owned by EDP Renewables North America with a stake of 20%, Connor Clark & Lunn Infrastructure, Desjardins Group Pension Plan and Regime de rentes du Mouvement Desjardins.

 The project supplies enough clean energy to power 19,000 households.
-The project cost is $112m.

 The Tubular Steel towers installed at the project site are 95m high.